basement-chat/demo/README.md

 ## Introduction

-This is a demo implementation of the [Basement Chat package](https://github.com/basement-chat/basement-chat/) with Laravel Braze and Pusher broadcast driver.
+This is a demo implementation of the [Basement Chat package](https://github.com/basement-chat/basement-chat/) with Laravel Braze and Soketi broadcast driver.
 Here's a [live demo](https://basement.up.railway.app/) link using Railway, you should register first before trying it (no email verification required).

 ## Installation